Elehuris Montero Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in the league.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the third-best in the league.

-- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.74).
+- The Blue Jays' 3.74 team ERA ranks second across all league pitching staffs.

-- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (165 total, 1.2 per game).
+- Blue Jays pitchers combine to allow 165 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- In his most recent appearance on Sunday against the Cleveland Guardians, the left-hander tossed six innings, allowing four earned runs while surrendering six hits.
+- The righty last appeared on Monday against the Washington Nationals, when he threw five innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.